amplitude/Amplitude-JavaScript/README.md

 amplitude.getInstance().logRevenueV2(revenue);
 ```

-`productId` and `price` are required fields. `quantity` defaults to 1 if not specified.
+`price` is a required field. `quantity` defaults to 1 if not specified.
 Each field has a corresponding `set` method (for example `setProductId`, `setQuantity`, etc).
 This table describes the different fields available:

 | Name               | Type       | Description                                                                                              | default |
 |--------------------|------------|----------------------------------------------------------------------------------------------------------|---------|